Alexhb61/graph_algorithms/matching_algorithms/replication.md

 #### Statistically significant evidence of a negligible direct effect.
 We might be able to combine this with standard tests, to always report statistically significant evidence of something when the science is done.
+The choice of the word direct corresponds to the choice of a linear model in this case.